BlockchainNTU/BlockchainNTU.GitHub.IO/src/content/faq.md

      Jacket, Eye-patch, Headphones etc. (for comfort)
      Toothbrush, Toothpaste, Deodorant etc. (you know)
      Any personal F&B items, for you and your team :)
+     Note: Be comfortable, in sports shoes, pajamas, etc!

 **Q** : Where should the participants report?
 **A** : Lecture Theatre 19A if you come before lunch on Friday